opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ---
 layout: default
-title: Dashboard
+title: Creating dashboards
 nav_order: 5
 has_children: true
 ---

-# Dashboard
+# Creating dashboards

-A dashboard condenses multiple data visualizations into a single view, allowing you to visualize and review data at a glance while giving you different views into your data.
+A dashboard combines multiple data visualizations into a single view.
+With the **Dashboard** application you can:

-With Dashboard you can:

 - Get started with pre-built panels and dashboards and customize display properties to create the dashboard you need.
 - Analyze, monitor, and alarm on metrics, logs, and traces across multiple data sources.